DMA and Timer Integration

 In this part, we will ensure that after you prove that the Timer can kick pre-programmed DMA channel, there should be a graceful terminal condition such that the transfer does not happen again unless requested by you as a programmer.
 The objective is to bring it all together, and use Part 0 - Part 2 to turn off an LED by using the timer and the DMA.

-Part 4: Extra Credit
+Part 4: Blinky LED

 To earn bonus points, create an application that will: